malsadig/crowdstrike-hw/README.md

 I tested the program by writing a series of JUnit tests that tested (integration testing) the various types of input that the code could receive, as well as the different paths the CSV processor could take.
 Below are a list of the tests I chose to write:

 1. `testHttpsSimpons_shouldWork`: I uploaded the simple Simpsons list to pastebin and used the provided URL to test whether my code could handle files over http(s).
-2. `testHttpsSimponsAndSevenLocalCsvs_shouldWorkWithMalformedData`: I then included the 7 local files provided by Crowdstrike.
+2. `testHttpsSimponsAndSevenLocalCsvs_shouldWorkWithMalformedData`: I then included the 7 local files provided by CrowdStrike.
 This tested files with some malformed data, valid files, empty files (or files with no valid data), with up to 10K entries in a file.
 3. `testNullUrl_shouldNotWork`: Tested a null/empty URL, which should not work.
 4. `testMalformedOrInvalidFile_shouldNotWork`: Tested a malformed file name that would fail to retrieve.
 5. `testMalformedUrl_shouldNotWork`: Tested a malformed URL that should fail to retrieve with an IO exception.